piotrmurach/tty-reader/README.md

 [coverage]: https://coveralls.io/github/piotrmurach/tty-reader
 [inchpages]: http://inch-ci.org/github/piotrmurach/tty-reader

 > A pure Ruby library that provides a set of methods for processing keyboard input in character, line and multiline modes.
-In addition it maintains history of entered input with an ability to recall and re-edit those inputs and register to listen for keystroke events.
+It maintains history of entered input with an ability to recall and re-edit those inputs.
+It lets you register to listen for keystroke events and trigger custom key events yourself.

 **TTY::Reader** provides independent reader component for [TTY](https://github.com/piotrmurach/tty) toolkit.